Identification

 The Asylum Service also has the obligation to ensure that unaccompanied children are informed prior to the examination of the application, in a language which they understand or are reasonably supposed to understand, about the possibility of age determination by medical examinations.
 This should include information on the method of examination, the potential impact of the results on the examination of their application, and the impact of any refusal of an unaccompanied child to undergo medical examinations.
 Furthermore, the Asylum Service must ensure that the unaccompanied child and/or representatives have consented to the carrying out of examinations to determine the age of the child.
 Lastly, the decision rejecting an asylum application of an unaccompanied child who has refused to undergo such medical examinations shall not be based solely on that refusal.[14]

 In practice, not all unaccompanied children are sent for an age assessment.
+In 2023, of the 957 applications submitted by UASC, 188 were referred for an age assessment[17] which is an increase from 2022, however it is not clear whether this is a result of the above-mentioned amendment to the Law.
 Those for whom there are doubts will first have an interview, considered by the authorities as a psychosocial assessment, to determine if they should be sent for medical examinations.
 The psychosocial assessment is carried out by an Asylum Service caseworker, in the presence of a social worker/guardian and it mostly consists of taking down facts to assess whether these are consistent with the claim of being underage.
 The caseworker carrying out the assessment must have received training for this purpose but is not necessarily a qualified social worker or psychologist.
-The assessment also includes questions related to the asylum application.
+The assessment also includes questions related to the asylum application.[18]
 In Dublin cases, a child may be sent for medical examination when the country to which they are to transfer requires a medical age assessment as part of the examination of the Dublin request.
 The medical examination is comprised of a wrist X-ray, a jaw-line X-ray, and a dental examination.
 A clinical examination by an endocrinologist to determine the stage of development, upon consent of the child, is also mentioned in the procedure.
-However, in practice such an examination does not seem to be used due to the invasive nature.[18]
+However, in practice such an examination is not used due to the invasive nature.[19]

 Doctors carrying out the dental examinations have been trained by the EUAA.
 However, the training of all professionals carrying out age assessments does not seem to be ongoing and it is not clear if any of the doctors have since changed or if there has been further training.[20]